Background music "Hello New Day" courtesy of Roger Clyne and the Peacemakers.

 This event is a tribute to the rich and colorful history of Tequila and Mezcal and provides a unique opportunity to learn more about these traditional spirits as attendees experience the true essence of tequila and mezcal firsthand.
 The Expo will be held at the Museum of Monterey, 5 Custom House Plaza, Monterey, CA 93940.
 For more information, visit: Monterey Tequila and Mezcal Expo

-Over 50 taco teams will compete in various meat categories offering tens of thousands of tacos to event attendees while submitting competition tacos to the National Taco Association judges. $20 to enter the Tequila Tent buys you 10 half ounce samples (over 100 tequila choices).
-Other familiar parts of the fiesta will return: Lucha Libre wrestling, live surf music, cooking demonstrations, and $2 tacos everywhere.
-But new this year: a mariachi contest, flair bartending challenge, and a second day!
+Many taco teams will compete for $10,000 offering tens of thousands of tacos to event attendees.
+Other familiar parts of the fiesta will return: Lucha Libre wrestling, live surf music, cooking demonstrations, mariachi bands and $2 tacos everywhere. $20 admission to the Tequila Tasting Tent buys you 10 samples from 30 different brands (over 100 different tequilas to choose from).
 Event will be held on the grass at Salt River Fields in Scottsdale, AZ.
 Free parking for all.
-For more information, visit: Arizona Taco Festival
+For more information, visit: Arizona Taco Festival - Tequila Expo

 The event will take place at the US Airways Center, 201 East Jefferson Street in Phoenix, Arizona.
 Sample blancos, reposados, and añejos premium and ultra premium tequilas ranging from legendary brands to boutique spirits distilled in the heart of Mexico.
 Enjoy continuous live entertainment and meet tequila enthusiasts from all over the world in a festive atmosphere filled with holiday cheer.
 For more information, visit: http://www.phoenixtequilafest.com